razoumov/publish/chapel.md

 writeln("actual number of threads = ", counter);
 ~~~

-On a standalone computer (or dedicated server) such as your laptop, you would run a single-locale Chapel
+On a standalone computer (or a dedicated server) such as your laptop with single-locale Chapel installed,
-code with something like this:
+you would run a Chapel code with something like this:

 ~~~
 make test